csci-1301/csci-1301.github.io/lectures/060_object_oriented_intro/readme.md

 - A variable only changes when it is on the left side of an assignment statement; this is *writing* to the variable

-- A method that uses instance variables in an expression, but doesn't assign to them, will not modify the object
+- A method that uses instance variables in an expression, but does not assign to them, will not modify the object

 - For example, consider the `ComputeArea` method: